Privacy policy

 We share personal information with vendors that help us operate the Services under written contracts that limit their use of the information to providing services to us.
 Principal categories include:

-• Content delivery and security: Cloudflare, Inc., which provides DNS, caching, and security for our storefront and for our download-delivery service at downloads-api.nightingale.com.
+Content delivery and security: Cloudflare, Inc., which provides DNS, caching, and security for our storefront and for our download-delivery service at

-• Analytics: Shopify Analytics and Google Analytics (GA4).
+- Analytics: Shopify Analytics (included with the Shopify platform) and Google LLC (Google Analytics 4).

 5.2 Business transfers